 We used a paired-tower approach to examine how species distribution and forest structure (lidar point cloud in the top row) affect carbon and energy cycling in a heterogeneous ecosystem.
 The left section relates to the eucalypt-dominated stand (stationary flux tower) and the right section relates to the melaleuca-dominated stand (mobile tower).
 Photographs (bottom row) demonstrate the extensive shrub layer in the eucalypt stand in contrast to the sparse under-canopy vegetation in the melaleuca stand.

-This study is currently under review in the OzFlux-AsiaFlux Special Issue in Science of the Total Environment.
+This study is published in the OzFlux-AsiaFlux Special Issue in Science of the Total Environment (link to paper).